Padel: New Zealand

-Africa
+South Africa

-The first padel courts in South Africa opened in late 2020 in the Western Cape.
-As of 2025, it had grown to around 864 courts at 264 venues nationwide.
+The first padel courts in South Africa opened in late 2020 in the Western Cape province.
+As of 2025, the sport's infrastructure had grown to around 864 courts at 264 venues nationwide.

+Environmental concerns

+Concerns have arisen in areas where birds have been killed by collision with glass-walled padel courts.
+Potential solutions include using non-reflective glass (already mandatory in parts of Germany), adding non-reflective film to the glass or hanging nets in front of them.

 Padel vocabulary

-Most of the padel vocabulary comes from Spain due to the popularity in the country.
-However, with rapid growth in the Middle East and Africa.
-More words are being added to the padel vocabulary:
+Most padel vocabulary originates from Spanish, reflecting the sport's established popularity in Spain.
+However, with rapid growth in regions such as the Middle East and Africa, the vocabulary continues to expand: